The 1948 Birmingham Black Barons, Courtesy of the Negro Leagues Baseball Museum Inc.

 After outlasting the fearsome Kansas City Monarchs in a grueling series for the Negro American League crown, the Black Barons quickly found themselves in the hole after the first two games against the Grays, led by future Hall of Fame first baseman Buck Leonard.

 In Game 1, the Barons were down 3-1 in the late innings with Mays on third base and teammate Pepper Bassett on first.
-Player-manager Piper Davis then stepped up and promptly whacked a tripled to right field.
+Player-manager Piper Davis then stepped up and promptly whacked a triple to right field.

 Mays scored easily, but Bassett, a big man huffing and puffing his way toward the plate, saw the Grays’ catcher Eudie Napier ahead of him, waiting for the throw from right field.
 After a dusty collision at the plate, umpire Frank Duncan of Kansas City called Bassett out.
 The Black Barons dropped Game 3-2.

 Mays and his teammates were happy to be in Birmingham for Game 2, in their own Rickwood Field.
 Games at Rickwood were always an event, as the hand-clapping, foot-stomping fans infused the park with all the infectious buzz and passion of an enormous outdoor church revival.
-Up by a score of 2-0, Barons’ veteran starter had pitched an efficient two-hitter into the sixth inning, when he promptly self-destructed.
+Up by a score of 2-0, Barons’ veteran starter had pitched an efficient two-hitter into the sixth inning when he promptly self-destructed.

 After giving up a couple of singles, Powell walked the ever-dangerous Buck Leonard.
 The Grays’ Wilmer Fields smacked what looked like an easy inning-ending double-play ball to Davis at second, but misfortune intervened for the Black Barons.
 Davis’ toss to infielder Artie Wilson lodged in Wilson’s glove and a run scored, cutting the lead to 2-1.
 Napier then slapped a single to tie the game.